Gaius Julius Alexion

 Gaius Julius Alexion (Γάϊος Ἰούλιος Άλεξίων, after 56 - 78) was a Syrian Prince and Roman Client Priest King of Emesa.
-He was the son of Syrian king Sohaemus and Queen Consort Drusilla.
+He was the son of Syrian king Sohaemus and may have been a descendant of Egyptian queen Cleopatra VII from his maternal side.

 Family

-Alexion was born to the monarchs Sohaemus of Emesa and Drusilla.
-The father of Alexion, Sohaemus was an Emesene Prince and ruled as Priest King from 54 until his death in 73.
+Alexion was born to Sohaemus of Emesa, an Emesene Prince who ruled as Priest King from 54 until his death in 73.
 He was the second son of the previous ruling Emesene Monarchs Sampsiceramus II and his wife Iotapa.
 Alexion's late paternal uncle was the childless Emesene King Gaius Julius Azizus who was the first husband of the Herodian Princess Drusilla, while he had two paternal aunts, Iotapa who married the Herodian Prince Aristobulus Minor and Mamaea.

-Alexion's mother was a princess from Mauretania, North Africa.
-Drusilla was the child of the late Roman Client Monarchs Ptolemy of Mauretania and Julia Urania.
-The mother of Drusilla may have been a member of the Royal family of Emesa and her father was a maternal grandson of the Ptolemaic Greek Queen Cleopatra VII of Egypt and Roman Triumvir Mark Antony.
+Alexion's mother could be a princess from Mauretania, North Africa, Drusilla, a descendant of hellenistic pharaoh Cleopatra VII of Ptolemaic Egypt and Roman triumvir Mark Antony.
+Drusilla's parents are presumed to be Cleopatra's and Antony's grandson, Ptolemy of Mauretania, and his wife Julia Urania, herself a possible member of Emesan royal family.

 The name Alexion is a variant of the ancient Greek name Alexander.
 The name Alexander was a dynastic name in the Emesani Royal Family; the Seleucid dynasty; the Ptolemaic dynasty and perhaps Alexion's parents named him an intent to recover their heritage and connections to Alexander the Great.
 Alexion was a descendant of the Seleucid dynasty; the Ptolemaic dynasty and a distant relative of Alexander the Great through his paternal grandmother and maternal grandfather.